 After that time, we often decide, things are looking up.
 We do not need reflection and counseling anymore.
-The acute emotional pain and fear of the crisis has subsided.
+The acute emotional pain and fear of the crisis have subsided.
 We are relieved and mutter to ourselves.
 “Phew, that one was pretty rough.”

 So next time you find yourself in an unexpected transition, why not embrace it?
 You are already out of your comfort zone anyway.

 The true value of such a trying time is that you get to rediscover what really matters to you.
-It is giving yourself a much needed update.
+It is giving yourself a much-needed update.
 For a short window of time, you lose the ability to bullshit yourself.
 You are forced to openly look at yourself.

 So next time life throws you a wicked left, consider letting yourself take the deep dive.
-I promise, it will pass.
+I promise it will pass.